Using AI in EHS: AI Use Cases and the Future of Intelligent Tech with Cority

 Generative AI

-With regard to Generative AI, this technology is still in its infancy.
+Regarding generative AI, this technology is still in its infancy.
 Cority’s interpretation and goal for any AI research and development is to create technologies that augment human capabilities and improve overall productivity, efficiency, and quality of life.
-In other words, when Cority thinks about computer systems and algorithms that utilize AI, they believe software providers developing AI tools should be focused on those that enhance and extend human abilities.

-AI technologies are designed to complement human skills by automating routine tasks, providing insights from large amounts of data, assisting in decision-making processes, and enabling new forms of interaction and communication.
+AI technologies are designed to complement human skills by automating routine tasks, providing insights from large amounts of data, assisting in decision-making, and enabling new forms of interaction and communication.

 How are organizations approaching AI in EHS?

-Generally, both organizations and individual users approach conversations about AI with optimism, but also caution.
-When it comes to expectations, there can be a dichotomy between “it will change everything” and “there’s risk to consider”.
+Organizations and users generally approach AI with optimism but caution.
+Expectations often vary between “it will change everything” and “there’s risk to consider.”

-Typically, organizations are currently looking to automate highly manual and repeatable tasks specifically around data collection, quality assurance and control, notification of escalation workflows, or aggregation and analysis type tasks.
+Currently, organizations are looking to automate highly manual and repeatable tasks, such as data collection, quality assurance, notification of escalation workflows, and aggregation and analysis tasks.

 What do users look for from AI?